kedacore/keda-docs/content/scalers/mysql.md

 Scale applications based on MySQL query result.

-**Availability:** v1.1+ | **Maintainer:** Community
+**Availability:** v1.2+ | **Maintainer:** Community

 <!--more-->

 ### Trigger Specification

 This specification describes the `mysql` trigger that scales based on result of MySQL query.

-The trigger requires the following information:
+The trigger always requires the following information:

-- `query` - a MySQL query that should return single numeric value that will be used for HPA
+- `query` - a MySQL query that should return single numeric value
 - `queryValue` - a threshold that is used as `targetAverageValue` in HPA.

+to provide information about how to connect to MySQL you can provide
+- `connectionString` MySQL connection string that should point to environment variable with valid value

+or

+- `username` used to access MySQL database
+- `password` used for the given user, this should be blank (no password) or point to an environment variable with the password
+- `host` and `port` of the database
-- Connection information as `connectionString` or set of required params (more information below)
+- `dbName` as name of the database

 #### Using `connectionString`
 One option to connect to MySQL database is to use dsn connection string from environment variable: